Local SEO Intermediate Updated 2026-03-22

 Before creating any new listing, search the platform for existing entries.
 Claim and verify your listings on major platforms proactively.
 Submit accurate data to data aggregators to prevent them from auto-generating listings.
 Run a citation audit every 6 months to catch new duplicates early.

-Want your local presence clean and optimized? theStacc publishes GBP posts and SEO content automatically — starting at $49/month.
+Want your local presence clean and optimized? theStacc publishes GBP posts and SEO content automatically.
+Starting at $49/month.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime